manisha069/Cricket-Game/README.md

 ## Overview
 A Cricket Game between a User and Computer.
 Rules:
-1. Player Bats first
+1. The User Bats first
-2. Input a random number between 1-10
+2. Inputs are random numbers between 1-10
-3. Batter will be considered OUT when both the batter and bowler have the same number.
+3. Batsman will be considered OUT when both the batsman and bowler have the same number.

 ## Contributor
 - [Manisha Gupta](https://manisha069.github.io/)